 Click on

-Create distributionand wait for a few minutes to changes to apply.
+Create distributionand wait for a few minutes for the changes to apply.

 Step Three - Configure DNS

-Create a CNAME record in your DNS service (such as Route53), that will match the Alternate domain name in CloudFront distribution created in Step two:- Type: CNAME
+Create a CNAME record in your DNS service (such as Route53) that will match the Alternate domain name in the CloudFront distribution created in Step Two - Create CloudFront distribution: Use values that match your CloudFront distribution.
+For example:- Type: CNAME

-Step Four - Configuring Firewall to restrict access via CloudFront
+Step Four - Configure firewall rules to restrict access via CloudFront

-- In order to ensure that it’s not possible to directly access the workload’s endpoint without going through the CloudFront CDN first, configure the firewall settings for the workload to allow ingress for CloudFront list of ip ranges.
+- To prevent direct access to the workload endpoint, configure the firewall settings for the workload to allow ingress for CloudFront list of IP ranges.
 You can refer to this example workload YAML file and copy the CIDR range directly from this manifest.

 -